 Medical Marijuana Statistics

-10. Most medical students believe they have no proper training to prescribe medical marijuana.
+10. 90% of medical students believe they have no proper training to prescribe medical marijuana.

 (BMC Family Practice)